aradhyagh/sentiment-analysis-shampoo-review-prediction/README.md

-# Sentiment Analysis of Reviews
+# H&S Sentiment Analysis

-This project implements a sentiment analysis model that classifies reviews as **positive** or **negative**.
-It uses natural language processing (NLP) techniques to analyze text and determine sentiment.

-This project is an implementation of a sentiment analysis model that classifies textual data (reviews) as either positive or negative.
-It leverages machine learning algorithms and NLP techniques to determine the sentiment of a given review.

-Input: "I loved this product!"
-Prediction: Positive

-Input: "Terrible experience, would not recommend."
-Prediction: Negative
+This project performs sentiment analysis on H&S (Head & Shoulders) consumer reviews using NLP techniques.

+## Features
+- Text cleaning
+- Sentiment polarity scoring using TextBlob
+- Visual representation of sentiment distribution

+## How to Run
+1. Install dependencies:
+2. Open the notebook: